markreha/playangular/README.md

     * Use APP_NAME if you want to deploy to a URI of APP_NAME of the web site
 2. Test the Angular App locally by using MAMP: Copy all the files under the dist directory to the MAMP htdocs directory

-## Deployment to Cloud Platforms Instructions
+## Deployment to Cloud Platform Instructions
 ## Azure
 1. Create a new Web App (if new application)
     1. Select the + Create a new Resource menu option.